InternRobotics/InstructVLA/README.md

   **Note:** The main difference between the two training scripts is the imported VLA model variant.

 * **`data_pipeline`**: Data annoation pipeline.

+  * `data_loading_example.ipynb`: Script demonstrates how to load an episode and corresponding VLA-IT annotation.

 * **`mm_evaluation`**: Multimodal evaluation scrips.